Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 The anti-allergenic qualities of geranium oil can help quickly soothe the rash or itching that is caused by contact.
 By preventing additional histamines from being released and returning the immune system to normal, geranium oil is a quick and effective solution for poison ivy.

-HOW TO: Do not use this oil in an undiluted form; instead, mix 5 drops of this oil with 1 tablespoon of coconut oil and then gently massage the mixture into the affected areas on the skin.
+Do not use this oil in an undiluted form; instead, mix 5 drops of this oil with 1 tablespoon of coconut oil and then gently massage the mixture into the affected areas on the skin.

 -> Buy Geranium Oil <-